FaridiHant/Soc-Analyst-Portfolio/README.md

 # SOC Analyst Portfolio

-Iam cybersecurity student focusing on SOC operations — threat detection, log analysis, and incident response.
+Iam cybersecurity student focusing on SOC operations (threat detection, log analysis, and incident response).
 This repo documents hands-on investigations using real-world datasets, written up the same way I would in an actual SOC environment.

 Everything here is evidence-based.
 No guessing, no narrative filler — just logs, queries, and conclusions I can defend.